-You can find the CIO contact for your School, College or Division here: Individual Conflict of Interest: Who to Contact for Assistance If you need additional help, please contact the COI Program at firstname.lastname@example.org or call Sam Leinweber (608) 890-4603 or Stephanie LeRoy at (608) 890-4460.
+You can find the CIO contact for your School, College or Division here: Individual Conflict of Interest: Whom to Contact for Assistance If you need additional help, please contact the COI Program at firstname.lastname@example.org.

-If you receive any funding from PHS, you must report sponsored or reimbursed travel on your OAR.
-If you do not receive funding from PHS, you will not be asked the travel questions.
-If your travel is paid through the UW’s e-reimbursement system, you do not need to report it.
+If you have federally funded research, you must report sponsored or reimbursed travel on your OAR, including travel sponsored by institutions of higher education, foreign or domestic.
+If your travel is paid through the UW's e-reimbursement system, you do not need to report it.

 There are 4 things to do at this time.
 First, follow the instructions in the email to accept you management plan.
 Second, schedule a meeting with your Chair or Director to make them aware of your management plan and to discuss the requirements of the plan.
 Third, draft a notification letter to staff and students you supervise and all co-investigators on grants to inform them of your outside activity.
 Finally, you must provide a copy of the management plan to a reviewing IRB within 30 days of the assignment of the plan if it relates to the study.
 You will receive an email outlining these steps when a Management Plan is issued by the COI Committee.

 If you disagree with the assignment of a Management Plan, please contact your Dean's Office .
-While reasonable efforts will be made to process your appeal as expeditiously as possible, please note that the appeal process may delay spending on PHS awards.
+While reasonable efforts will be made to process your appeal as expeditiously as possible, please note that the appeal process may delay spending on Public Health Service (PHS) awards.